 Linux is perhaps the most popular digital signage media player operating system when you factor in both Chrome OS and Raspbian (Raspberry Pi’s operating system) are Linux-based.
 Since Linux is open-source, it generally reduces costs and the resulting savings are passed on to consumers.
 Additionally, many digital signage software packages can run on Linux, which makes it an attractive choice for many organizations.

 Raspberry Pi digital signage is a relatively new movement in the do-it-yourself digital signage world.
 Enthusiasts who like the challenge of building digital signage systems from scratch tend to go with Raspberry Pi computers as their media player of choice.
-However, Raspberry Pi tends to not be ideal for commercial digital signage due to the amount of troubleshooting required to get a fully functional digital signage system up and running.

 "To drive the point home, we have had several vendors, some who charge $1,000 monthly for their cloud software, come through and look at the solution we have put together.
 They are universally blown away by what Rise Vision does and what we've been able to accomplish with it in such a short time."